 Resistance is another keyword which you should keep in mind as you do want to have headphones that can go through some “tear and wear”.
 It doesn’t matter if you are a “mobile producer” or if you plan to use headphones only in the studio: the resistance of your headphones should matter.

 The latter ties into durability.
 If these are probably the first studio headphones you will own, that doesn’t mean you don’t want them to be durable.
-Even if you have more qualitative headphones (best audiophile headphones), you can always keep these for future A/B referencing.
+Even if you have more qualitative headphones (see article: best audiophile headphones), you can always keep these for future A/B referencing.

 Transport & Comfort

 Nowadays, it is not uncommon to see artists touring for months.
 When they are on the go, music producers try to remain productive and work on new projects.
 Of course, they won’t be able to finish tracks when traveling but they benefit taking studio headphones with them for composition and arrangement processes.
 In that scenario, noise reduction, comfortable fit and the headphones not being “harsh” on their ears are all crucial considerations.